danielsogl/doc/README.md

 - Except in rare cases, avoid the descendant selector with elements;
   i. e. don’t use `.vclComponent h3`.
 - Except in some very rare cases, avoid using `!important`.
-- Don't use vendor prefixes.
+- Don’t use vendor prefixes.

 ### Usable CSS Features

 Use the [flexbox based layout attributes](https://github.com/vcl/layout) to realize complex layouts.

+### Responsive CSS via Media Queries

+Try to prevent them!
+We believe that HTML structures and CSS rules should be as simple as possible to use and this requires them to have a deterministic behavior;
+In most cases the “automagical” nature of implicit media queries are awkward in many situations especially considering that even the most anticipating ruleset will most likely not fit your very needs.
+So we recommend to create explicit rules for every case a media query dependent style change should apply.
+Or when rendering on the client side (mostly with a single page app architecture) cretea what we call an adaptive view.
+This means to render a separate view (possibly from two templates) for each case.
+So how to prevent them?

+- A good way to do that is to create components which can be used on wide and narrow screen devices without any adaptation.
+- Offer an alternative layout (with demo) for narrow viewports.
+This alternative may be a mashup of different components.

 ### HTML Sample Snippets

-- Have a folder `demo` containing a file `example.html` and optionally more snippets.
+- Have a folder `demo` containing a file `example.html` and optionally more demos in other files.
-- Include multiple demos using HTML imports `<link rel="import"...`.
+- Include multiple demos using HTML imports `<link rel="import"...` in `example.html`.
-- Snippet file must be HTML fragments without head and body tags.
+- Demo file must be HTML fragments without head and body tags.

 ### Development

 The following npm scripts are available:

-* `npm start` - starts a web server and opens the examples (auto-reloads).
+* `npm start` - starts a web server and opens the examples (watching and reloading enabled).
-* `npm test` - tries to pre-process the code.
+* `npm test` - tries to pre-process the sources.

 ## Browser Compatibility